isabella232/primetime.en/help/release-notes/tvsdk-1-4-ios.md

 * (ZD#31979) - Does not compile/run when it is iOS 10 or later for iPhone 7/iPhone7+

   Fixed Compiling IB documents for earlier than iOS 7 is no longer supported
-* (ZD#32920) - white blank screen within an Ad break and no Ad break completion
+* (ZD#32920) - Blank screen within an Ad break and no Ad break completion

-  When an Ad break is presenting Ad instances and after an ad instance is finished, a white blank screen is shown
+  When an Ad break is presenting Ad instances and after an ad instance is finished, a blank screen is shown
 * (ZD#32509) - Disable iOS 11 screen  recoding Disable screen recording on iOS 11

 * (ZD#33179) - Intermittent event failure on iOS11